refinedev/refine/documentation/blog/2022-09-27-react-hook-form-validation.md

  </p>
 </details>

-Here, we created a regular HTML form using a form element and the MUI TextField form control components.
+Here, we created a regular HTML form using a form element and the Material UI TextField form control components.
 Each `<TextField>` will be used for getting the first name, last name, address, employment status, place of work, role, and phone number values.
 We also created an interface object of the form, we’ll be using this later in the article.

 If you save your progress and open up the browser, you should see a form similar to the one below.